UniEmo: Unifying Emotional Understanding and Generation with Learnable Expert Queries: Experiments

 To further assess cross-dataset generalization, we follow the EmoVIT~\cite{xie2024emovit} protocol and conduct zero-shot evaluations on FI, with results summarized in Tab.~\ref{tab:exp_sota_FI_zero}.
 In this setting, all models are pretrained solely on EmoSet without fine-tuning on FI.
 UniEmo achieves 68.32\% with the ViT-B/32 backbone, outperforming MVP by more than two points and slightly surpassing EmoVIT.
 With the ViT-L/14 backbone, UniEmo reaches 71.22\%, setting a new state-of-the-art in zero-shot emotion understanding.
-These results further demonstrate its robust generalization capability, effectively avoiding dataset-specific biases.
+These results further demonstrate its robust generalization capability, effectively avoiding dataset-specific biases.The consistently stronger emotion understanding performance, both in-domain and under cross-domain shift, can be largely attributed to two design choices.
+First, UniEmo leverages learnable expert queries to disentangle scene-level context from object-centric cues, which mitigates spurious background correlations and promotes attention to semantically grounded emotion evidence.
+Second, the unified understanding–generation formulation encourages representations that are not only discriminative for recognition but also informative for conditional synthesis, effectively acting as a regularizer and improving robustness across domains.